fdezar/boilerplate-project-filemetadata/README.md

 # File Metadata Microservice

-File Metadata Microservice is a simple web application that allows users to upload files and instantly view their size in bytes.
+This is a simple web application that allows users to upload files and instantly view their size in bytes.
 This project is implemented using Node.js, Express, Multer, and Bootstrap.

 ## Features ✨